coherence-community/todo-list-example/java/micronaut-server/README.md

 }
 ```

-For more information on GraphQL and using it with the To Do List example, [please see the here](../graphql.md).
+For more information on GraphQL and using it with the To Do List example, [please see here](../graphql.md).